taq0710/taq0710/README.md

 ## What I Do

-I am a Front-end developer capable of developing and deploying:
+I am a Front-end Developer specializing in building and deploying scalable web applications.

-- Web applications
+With a strong focus on performance, UI/UX, and clean architecture, I enjoy turning complex problems into simple, elegant solutions.

 ### Technologies and Tools